kuhn-ruess/cmdbsyncer-docs/docs/enterprise/index.md

 | Scheduled Backups         | [Scheduled Backups](scheduled_backup.md)                                 |
 | 4-Eyes Approval Workflow  | [4-Eyes Approval Workflow](approval_workflow.md)                         |

-A license unlocks exactly the features it lists. **Profile → License** in the web UI shows which ones are active on your installation.
+A license unlocks exactly the features it lists. **Settings → License** in the web UI shows which ones are active on your installation.

 ## How It Works